Want to increase sales and boost your bottom line?

 Every sales enablement methodology is underpinned by a successful sales enablement strategy.

-This should be built around factors like revenue goals and a business’ go-to-market strategy.
+This should be built around factors like revenue goals and a business’s go-to-market strategy.

-Most significantly, sales enablement should work towards aligning marketing and sales departments.
+Most significantly, sales enablement should work to align the marketing and sales departments.

-Once a strategy has been outlined, the enablement team usually carries out the following steps.
+Once a strategy has been outlined, the enablement team typically follows these steps.

 - Evaluate an organization’s existing CMS, identifying whether improvement is necessary.
 Sometimes, the team may decide to look for a new system entirely.

-- Look at communication between teams and departments, and identify areas lacking.
+- Look at communication between teams and departments, and identify areas that need improvement.
 Once issues have been spotted, they can find ways to streamline communication.

 - Find the best training programs to support staff development and progress towards goals.